 Just as important, converse about subjects that aren’t as heavy.
 Find an interest you both enjoy talking about.
 Spend time together while enjoying a lighthearted activity.
 Interact while watching a program you both like, play a game together, or participate in an outdoor activity.
 Laugh.

 Humans were made to connect.
-Communicate with the intent to connect, build their trust, and enjoy each other’s company.
+Communicate with the intent to connect, build trust, and enjoy each other’s company.
 When they bond with you, they are less likely to seek connection through pornography.
-If they trust you, believing you have their best interest in mind, they will listen to you when you educate them pornography’s harms.
+If they trust you, believing you have their best interest in mind, they will listen when you educate them on pornography’s harms.

 Thanks for joining these difficult conversations.
-Will you join me in spreading the word about the dangers of pornography and the impact it is having on our children and us as parents?
+Will you join me in spreading the word about the dangers of pornography and the impact it is having on our children and parents?
 Please share this post on social media.
-And be sure to subscribe below for updates to the blog and a FREE PDF download.
+And subscribe below for updates and FREE PDF downloads.

 About the author